Atul-AI08/Context-Aware-Recipe-Generator/README.md

 ![Recipe Output](images/pic4.png)
 *Generated recipe with ingredients and instructions.*

-## Contributing

-Contributions are welcome!
-Fork the repository and submit a pull request for review.
+---

-## License
+## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

-## Acknowledgements

-- **LoRA and ViT**: For efficient model fine-tuning.
-- **Tavily and Groq APIs**: For comprehensive search and generative capabilities.
-- The open-source community for supporting libraries and frameworks.

 ---

-Let me know if you'd like to adjust any part of this template or include more details!
+## 🤝 Contributing
+Contributions are welcome!
+Fork the repository and submit a pull request for review.